DITA

 Finally, automate content delivery to multiple platforms and formats, from PDFs to online knowledge bases, to guarantee accessibility and consistency across all user touchpoints, improving customer satisfaction and reducing production costs.

-5. Measure and Improve Documentation Performance
+5. Measure and Improve Your Documentation's Performance

 Analyzing key documentation metrics helps identify areas for improvement and ensures continuous enhancement of your technical content, driving better user engagement and support efficiency.
 This requires systematically gathering user feedback to optimize content usability and relevance, particularly for complex products that require clear instructions and troubleshooting tips.